nasa-gibs/onearth/src/test/README.md

 ## Sync S3 Tests:

+1. Downloading configs from an S3 bucket to an empty directory
-1. Downloading a config from an S3 bucket to a directory containing other files
+2. Downloading a config from an S3 bucket to a directory that already contains some of the S3 bucket's configs
-2. Deleting a config from a directory when the config isn't in the S3 bucket
+3. Deleting a config from a directory when the config isn't in the S3 bucket
-3. Downloading a config from S3 and deleting a config that isn't in the S3 bucket
+4. Downloading a config from S3 and deleting a config that isn't in the S3 bucket
+5. Performing a dry run of syncing configs using the `-n` (`--dry-run`) argument
-4. Overwriting configs that already exist in the directory using the `-f` (`--force`) argument
+6. Overwriting configs that already exist in the directory using the `-f` (`--force`) argument
+7. Downloading IDX files from an S3 bucket to an empty directory
+8. Downloading IDX files from an S3 bucket to a directory that already contains some of the S3 bucket's IDX files
+9. Deleting IDX files from a directory that aren't found in the S3 bucket
+10. Downloading IDX files to a directory from S3 and deleting IDX files from the directory that aren't found in the S3 bucket
+11. Performing a dry run of syncing IDX files using the `-n` (`--dry-run`) argument
+12. Overwriting IDX files that already exist in the directory using the `-f` (`--force`) argument
+13. Overwriting IDX files whose checksums do not match those of corresponding files in S3 using the `-c` (`--checksum`) argument

-5. Deleting all configs from a directory when syncing with an empty S3 bucket (not in use: commented out)
+14. Deleting all configs from a directory when syncing with an empty S3 bucket (not in use: commented out)
+15. Overwriting config files whose checksums do not match those of corresponding files in S3 using the `-c` (`--checksum`) argument (not in use: commented out)
+16. Deleting all IDX files from a directory when syncing with an empty S3 bucket (not in use: commented out)